Data Sources in Plecto

 Custom fields are additional columns in your data source.
 You can add custom fields in different formats: number, text, date, list, yes/no, and country.

-- In the section "Fields," select "+ Add field" to create a new custom field.
+- Click + Add field to create a new custom field.

 - Fill in the details such as field name, data type, and others.

 An example of the default and custom fields in a data source.
 The custom field names are displayed in bold.

 Please note that only plain text should be included in the field titles.
 Inserting special symbols such as "()*/" etc. can cause formulas to malfunction and not display any data.

 Plecto integrates with a variety of systems.
 Each integration is different in terms of the data types you can import, data source update frequency, custom field support, webhook support, and more.
 You can see all the technical integration details on our integration page.

 For each data type you import, Plecto will create one data source and list it under Data management > Data sources.

 - Go to Data management > Data sources > + New data source.

 - Choose a system you want to integrate.
 Not all integrations follow the same configuration process.
 Follow the steps on your screen or find our integration guides to help you set up.

 After you've integrated a system with Plecto, all your data sources will update automatically.
 You can see the import logs in your data source settings.